-California has been under a state of emergency since January 2014 due to the worst drought in California’s history.
-With such low rainfall, grass and brush across California are tinder-dry and ready to burn.
-The drought has enhanced the potential severity and fire risk this season and taking proactive steps around your home is essential, but taking the time to reduce the fire risk around your home to protect your family is always safe and smart.
+California has been under a state of emergency since January 2014 due to the worst drought in the state’s history.
+With such low rainfall, grass and brush across California are tinder-dry and serve as perfect kindling for wildfires.
+The drought has enhanced the potential severity and fire risk this season and taking proactive steps around your home is essential to protecting both your own property and your community.
+Reducing wildfire risk factors is a collective effort and part of our civic responsibility as Californians.
+We are all in this together.
+With that said, let’s discuss some of the ways you can do your part to help prevent the spread of wildfires.

 2. Do not landscape, Xeriscape!

-Xeri (Greek for “dry”) scaping is landscaping with native, drought-tolerant plants, and grasses that require little or no irrigation or maintenance.
-On the Water Tips and Resources page, we recommended avoiding a lawn to conserve water and money by using drought-resistant land cover.
-Plants that thrive in arid, desert conditions will also thrive here in California.
+Xeriscaping (“Xeri” is Greek for “dry”) is landscaping with native, drought-tolerant plants, and grasses that require little to no irrigation or maintenance.
+We recommended avoiding a traditional lawn in order to conserve water and money by using drought-resistant land cover instead.
+Plants that thrive in arid, desert conditions will also thrive here in California, particularly as low levels of rainfall persist.

 3. Class up your home’s roof